open-contracting/infrastructure/docs/guidance/identifiers.md

 * **Establish a national project register managed by a central agency and integrated into procurement systems.** In this model, officials entering procurement information would look up and use the project's identifier from the national register.
 If the project is not yet in the register, they would request its addition.

-  This approach enables validation ‘at source’ of the project identifier and supports more comprehensive checks on how many projects have no associated contracts; however it requires the availability of a central actor, the political will and the technical capacity to establish and maintain a central register.
+  This approach enables validation ‘at source’ of the project identifier and supports more comprehensive checks on how many projects have no associated contracts.
+However, this approach requires political will and technical capacity to establish a central register and integrate it into procurement systems, and it requires an appropriate central actor to manage it.

   Maintaining a central register can help to make sure project identifiers are unique and validating identifiers entered into procurement systems against the register can help to avoid errors in data entry.